eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> T

+- **take a look**: is used when asking someone to look at something, often quickly or casually.
+For example: `Please take a look at the new features in the app`. –> This means asking someone to check out or examine the new features in the app.

 - **TGIF**: stands for Thank God It's Friday, a common expression used to express happiness that the work week is ending and the weekend is near.

 - **team-building**: activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.